Providing Services to Survivors of Violence

 - The Community Outreach Advocate is primarily responsible for outreach advocacy and education to the victims of domestic and sexual violence as well as the ones supporting them through their healing.

-- We now know that victims of human trafficking experience complex trauma.
-They often come from a background of sexual abuse, violence, and fores criminal activity.
+- Our Human Trafficking Advocate connects with victims of human trafficking and sexual exploitation.
+We know that victims of human trafficking experience complex trauma.
+They often come from a background of sexual abuse, violence, and criminal activity.
 These victims struggle with the overwhelming stigma of involvement in commercial sex, and undocumented labor.

 - Medical Advocacy